Vebroll/NAS/readme.md

 </div></h1>

-Virtual DSM in a Docker container.
+Virtual NAS in a Docker container.

 ## Features ✨